 In short, even though polyester has a reputation for becoming brittle and wearing out from wash and dry cycles, there are plenty of photos of old 10-year hoodies that are standing up just fine.
 Yours is guaranteed.

 I have a lot of great hoodies, but this is the one I usually wear.
-It just slips on more easily and feels more comfy than my more burly, outdoor fare.
+It just slips on more easily and feels more comfy than my more burly, outdoor fare, and I love the internal pocket for stashing my keys and phone if I want to warm my hands in the front pockets.
 I like the idea that I don’t have to worry about wrecking it, despite the price.
 Great warranty, great fabric, this is a classic, durable hoodie that you can wear for 15 years.